Holocaust survivors mark 80 years since mass Paris roundup | Politics

 It took France's leadership 50 years after World War II to officially acknowledge the state's involvement in the Holocaust, when then-President Jacques Chirac apologised for the French authorities' role in the Vel d'Hiv raids.

-On Sunday, Macron is visiting a site in Pithiviers south of Paris where police sent families after the Vel d'Hiv roundup, before sending them on to camps.
-"The policy, from 1942 onward, was to organise the murder of the Jews of Europe and therefore to organise the deportation of the Jews of France," said Jacques Fredj, director of the Paris Shoah Memorial.
+“The policy, from 1942 onward, was to organize the murder of the Jews of Europe and therefore to organize the deportation of the Jews of France,” said Jacques Fredj, director of the Paris Shoah Memorial.

-"Most of the time, the decisions were made by the Nazis and implemented by the French administration," he said.
-"But the management was French.
-(French) Gendarmes or policemen were managing and supervising."(AP) RUP RUP
+“Most of the time, the decisions were made by the Nazis ... but the management was French.''
+Macro spelled it out clearly on Sunday: “Let us repeat here with force, whether self-styled revisionist commentators like it or not.”
+None of France's Vichy wartime leaders, he said, “wanted to save Jews.”